The Gleaner Laws

 This is an inherently progressive idea.
 High technology and property rights are upfront expenses; those who have can buy more.
 Low technology requires more time.
 Those with higher incomes will naturally limit their extraction to recreational hunter-gathering, while leaving some behind for those who “need.”

 The underlying economics of the gleaner laws extends to areas other than preserving natural rights.
 We have various institutions which apply the principle to manufactured products: food banks and thrift stores.
 Take thrift stores.
-Today, I donate my still-useable junk to a thrift store if I don’t have a friend of family member who could use it.
+Today, I donate my still-useable junk to a thrift store if I don’t have a friend or family member who could use it.
 I don’t do garage sales or Ebay; the extra money is not worth the work.
 Donating to a thrift store is an example of giving by working less.
 When I was in college, I made many trips to the Salvation Army thrift store because I had a pickup truck and my friends were buying cheap couches for their dorm rooms.
-These friends were not poor or truly needy -- I went to a preppy University – they were in some ways living like poor people so they could study and party instead of work full time.
+These friends were not poor or truly needy—I went to a preppy university—they were in some ways living like poor people so they could study and party instead of work full time.
 Gleaner type institutions support such actions while they also support the truly needy.

 And this is good.
 The ambitious poor could use a leg up at times (a topic we’ll explore later).
-And the not so poor should sometimes chill out.
+And the not-so-poor should sometimes chill out.
 The Bible doesn’t just have Sabbath days, it also has Sabbath years.
-Every seven years we are all supposed to be gleaners.
+Every seven years the Israelites were all supposed to be gleaners.
+Maybe we should adopt something similar.

 Exodus 23: